Jack Dorsey: Twitter

 Noah Glass, Evan Williams, and Biz Stone co-founded Odeo, later renamed Obvious Corporation, which then spun off Twitter, Inc. Dorsey became Twitter's chief executive officer (CEO) when it was founded in 2007.
 As CEO, Dorsey saw the startup through two rounds of funding by venture capitalists.
 As the service began to grow in popularity, Dorsey chose the improvement of uptime as top priority, even over creating revenue—which, as of 2008, Twitter was not designed to earn.
 Dorsey described the commercial use of Twitter and its API as two things that could lead to paid features.
 His three guiding principles, which he says the company shares, are simplicity, constraint, and craftsmanship.

 Dorsey lost his position as CEO in 2008, reportedly for leaving work early to enjoy other pursuits, such as yoga and fashion design.
 On October 16, 2008, Williams took over as CEO, while Dorsey became chairman of the board.
 During his time as chairman, Dorsey joined several State Department delegations, including a trip to Iraq in April 2009, led by Jared Cohen.
 In November, when Iranians took to the streets in the Green Revolution, Twitter was scheduled to conduct maintenance of its site, which would entail temporarily shutting down Twitter's servers.
-Dorsey responded to a request from Cohen to delay the maintenance so that it would not affect the revolution in Iran, because Iranians were using Twitter to communicate and coordinate.
+Dorsey responded to a request from Cohen to delay the maintenance so that it would not affect the protests in Iran, because Iranians were using Twitter to communicate and coordinate.
 Since President Obama had announced that there would be no meddling in Iran, the move sparked controversy.
 In February 2010, Dorsey was part of another State Department delegation, this time to Russia.
 In March 2011, he returned to Twitter as executive chairman after Dick Costolo replaced Williams as CEO.
 In July 2015, Costolo resigned as CEO, with Dorsey assuming the post of interim CEO.
 He was named permanent CEO in October 2015.